-The functional gene associated with N2O reduction that we could quantify in these soils was sensitive to both short-term and historical temperature, though it was not consistently associated with process rates.
-Although we did not detect the atypical nosZ clade II in these soils, other, yet unknown genes that we did not measure may be responsible for N2O reduction.
-Beyond this possibility, our results suggest a decoupling of process rates and denitrifier genetic controls, or that the long-term temperature-related increase in genetic potential for N2O reduction did not translate to rates as effectively as the short-term temperature-related decrease in genetic potential for N2O reduction.
-Consistent with enhanced net N2O production in these soils at warmer incubation temperatures, the nosZ abundances were reduced after 60 h exposure to 25°C relative to cooler incubations.
-Although functional gene abundances are assumed to integrate longer-term changes in the microbial community and thus have a reduced dynamism relative to instantaneous rates (Petersen et al., 2012), our results appear to reflect a capacity of denitrifiers to respond rapidly to temperature, as indicated in other laboratory incubations that assayed temperature responses of denitrification functional gene abundances (Billings and Tiemann, 2014; Cui et al., 2016; Keil et al., 2015).
+The functional gene associated with $N_2O$ reduction that we could quantify in these soils was sensitive to both short-term and historical temperature, although it was not consistently associated with process rates.
+While we did not detect the atypical nosZ clade II in these soils, other, yet unknown genes that we did not measure may be responsible for $N_2O$ reduction.
+Beyond this possibility, our results suggest a decoupling of process rates and denitrifier genetic controls or that the long-term temperature-related increase in genetic potential for $N_2O$ reduction did not translate to rates as effectively as the short-term temperature-related decrease in genetic potential for $N_2O$ reduction.

+Consistent with enhanced net N2O production in these soils at warmer incubation temperatures, the nosZ abundances were reduced after 60h exposure to 25°C relative to cooler incubations.
+Although functional gene abundances are assumed to integrate longer-term changes in the microbial community and, thus, have a reduced dynamism relative to instantaneous rates (Petersen et al., 2012), our results appear to reflect a capacity of denitrifiers to respond rapidly to temperature, as indicated in other laboratory incubations that assayed temperature responses of denitrification functional gene abundances (Billings and Tiemann, 2014; Cui et al., 2016; Keil et al., 2015).
 However, inconsistent with enhanced net N2O production in the soils from warmer historical temperatures, we found a reduced nirS:nosZ ratio in the southern forest soils.
-A possible explanation of this apparent decoupling between gene abundances and biogeochemical outcomes may be an interference between potential and transcription (i.e. better detected with mRNA), or inadequate measurement of all genes relevant to N2O dynamics in these soils.
-Although our experimental set up promoted denitrification, our incubation may have also supported dissimilatory nitrate reduction to ammonium (DNRA (Schmidt et al., 2011)).
-This pathway is poorly characterized, but has been detected in both aerobic and anaerobic environments of many soil types; it may account for a large proportion of NO3--N reduction in forest soils (Bengtsson and Bergwall 2000).
-DNRA represents a process that can reduce NO_3^- via a different nitrite reduction enzyme (nrf) than denitrification (nir) and can result in an accumulation of NH_4 -N, as we observed during our incubation.
-The process also produces and reduces N_2O (Luckmann et al., 2014).
-The potential existence of this alternate pathway of NO_3^- reduction and N_2O production and reduction does not negate the observed N_2O efflux or nosZ response to short-term and historical temperature shifts; however, it does imply that a deeper understanding of the complex genetic N-cycle is required to link soil process rates to genetic potential.
+A possible explanation for this apparent decoupling between gene abundances and biogeochemical outcomes may be an interference between potential and transcription (i.e., better detected with mRNA) or inadequate measurement of all genes relevant to N2O dynamics in these soils.
+Although our experimental setup promoted denitrification, our incubation may also have supported dissimilatory nitrate reduction to ammonium (DNRA; Schmidt et al., 2011).
+This pathway is poorly characterized, but it has been detected in both aerobic and anaerobic environments of many soil types; it may account for a large proportion of NO3-N reduction in forest soils (Bengtsson and Bergwall 2000).
+DNRA represents a process that can reduce NO3- via a different nitrite reduction enzyme (nrf) than denitrification (nir) and can result in an accumulation of NH4-N, as we observed during our incubation.
+The process also produces and reduces N2O (Luckmann et al., 2014).
+The potential existence of this alternate pathway of NO3 reduction and N2O production and reduction does not negate the observed N2O efflux nor the nosZ response to short-term and historical temperature shifts; however, it does imply that a deeper understanding of the complex genetic N cycle is required to link soil process rates to genetic potential.